 North America contracted.

-political transition and market jitters about China’s economic management.
-The yuan weakened more than 6% against the dollar in 2016; this year, it is up roughly 1%, and the expectation that the
+year of political transition and market jitters about China’s economic management.
+The yuan weakened more than 6% against the dollar in 2016; this year, it is up roughly 1%, and the expectation that

-currency will fluctuate—a gauge known as implied volatility—is around its lowest in nearly two years.
-The focus seen in recent weeks on stability against the dollar, whether it goes up or down, means
+the currency will fluctuate—a gauge known as implied volatility—is around its lowest in nearly two years.
+The focus seen in recent weeks on stability against the dollar, whether it goes up or down,

-the dollar could add to the challenge by forcing the central bank to keep burning through its foreign-exchange reserves to support the yuan.
-(Wall Street
+keeping up with the dollar could add to the challenge by forcing the central bank to keep burning through its foreign-exchange reserves to support the yuan.
+(Wall

-dollar and Chinese government controls on money moving offshore, economists said.
-The foreign-currency reserves increased by $20.45 billion from the previous month to $3.03 trillion, according to
+bullish U.S. dollar and Chinese government controls on money moving offshore, economists said.
+The foreign-currency reserves increased by $20.45 billion from the previous month to $3.03 trillion,

 Note: Hong Kong’s dollar has been “anchored” to the U.S. dollar for decades.

-billion in 2020 up from Euro 10.8 billion in 2015.
-The market will increasingly focus on the Aerospace, Defense, Automotive, Medical, Control & Instrumentation, Industrial and Telecom (ADAMCIT)
+reach Euro 11.7 billion in 2020 up from Euro 10.8 billion in 2015.
+The market will increasingly focus on the Aerospace, Defense, Automotive, Medical, Control & Instrumentation, Industrial and

-maintaining millennials to succeed the retiring grey-heads.
-They spoke of cultures changes, lack of training tools from their professional societies or colleges, and a host of other perceived
+recruiting and maintaining millennials to succeed the retiring grey-heads.
+They spoke of cultures changes, lack of training tools from their professional societies or colleges, and a host of other

-challenges.
+perceived challenges.
 They spoke of outreach programs.
 They spoke of new business models.
 They spoke of rapid technology shifts.
-They wondered how they could attract young people into a job that required
+They wondered how they could attract young people into a job that

-did not see a clear picture of what is needed today and what will be needed in 5 years.
+past).
+I did not see a clear picture of what is needed today and what will be needed in 5 years.
 I did not see a prediction of how much of “the process” would be automated.
-There was no demand forecast by
+There was no demand

-product/technology type.
-There was no prediction of an employee’s life cycle in a particular company that recognizes that the old idea of having a career that only spanned a few jobs has become just
+forecast by product/technology type.
+There was no prediction of an employee’s life cycle in a particular company that recognizes that the old idea of having a career that only spanned a few jobs has